 - Increased blood pressure or heart rate

-Due to these issues, it is imperative that a doctor monitor anyone taking Ritalin.
+Due to these issues, a doctor must monitor anyone taking Ritalin.
 For many children, doctors will suggest breaks during the summer months.
-This will allow the child to grow physically, if growth rate was affected, and also allow the doctor to see if it’s possible that the child no longer needs the medication.
+This would allow the child to grow physically if the growth rate was affected and also allow the doctor to see if it’s possible that the child no longer needs the medication.

-It is really important that the dosage be tapered off during breaks as Ritalin, like other central nervous system stimulants, can be addictive.
+Individuals must taper off the dosage during breaks as Ritalin, like other central nervous system stimulants, can be addictive.
 Withdrawal symptoms can include fatigue, insomnia, and depression.

 This is also a reason that unauthorized access is dangerous.
-When a single large dose of Ritalin is taken, it can induce euphoria, which can tempt the user to take more.
+When a single large dose of Ritalin is taken, it can induce euphoria, tempting the user to take more.
 When misused, Ritalin can cause paranoia, mood changes, tremors, confusion, and hallucinations.

 In recent years, Adderall has overtaken Ritalin as the drug of choice for those with ADHD.
 It is more effective and longer-lasting.
 Categorized as a stimulant, Adderall contains amphetamine and dextroamphetamine.
 Like Ritalin, it is used to treat narcolepsy and ADHD.

 When comparing Adderall to Ritalin, it’s important to realize that they are both powerful drugs that can lead to physical dependence.
-They should only be taken under medical supervision.
+Individuals should only take these medications under medical supervision.

 When someone who does not need these drugs for a medical purpose takes them, particularly in high doses, they can lead to feelings of euphoria as well as a sense of being “wired.”
 The person taking these drugs feels like they are full of energy.
-They can work and play hard, they feel alert, they are able to stay awake for long periods of time, and their appetite is suppressed.
+They can feel more productive, more alert, they often stay awake for long periods of time, and their appetite is suppressed.
 Because of this last effect, some people use these drugs as a weight control tool.